JasweenBrar/Simple-Book-Store/README.md

 Selection:
 ```

-### 2. Update book
+### 📒📝📗 Feature 2: Update book

 This function allows the user to edit a book that is currently in the database.
 This includes the title, author, and quantity.
+      1. If the new title or author is different then the entry corresponding is updated according to the new entries:

+      {console}

+      2. If the new title and author is same as the original title and author then the user is prompted if they want to update the quantity of the book:

+      {console}

       Similarly, if the user inputs a book that already exists, they will be prompted to change the quantity of the original book in the database instead.

 ```console
 =======UPDATE BOOK=======